Errol Zimmerman: Mixed martial arts career

 Zimmerman made his mixed martial arts debut against Ikuhisa Minowa at Dynamite!!
 2008 on December 31, 2008.
 He lost the bout via first-round submission.

 His sophomore bout in the sport came almost fifteen years removed from the debut, against Tomasz Sarara at KSW 81: Bartosiński vs. Szczepaniak on April 22, 2023.
 He won the bout via second-round technical knockout.

+Zimmerman returned to Mixed Martial Arts at KSW 105, on April 26, 2025.
+He faced former WBC World Heavyweight Boxing Title Challenger Artur Szpilka.
+In a wild bout, which saw both men rocking each other with punches, Szpilka would come out victorious, taking Errol down and submitting him with an arm-triangle choke in the first round.

 Personal life

-Zimmerman was born and raised in Breda, the Netherlands to parents of Curaçaoan and Surinamese descent.
+Zimmerman was born and raised in Breda, the Netherlands to a Curaçaoan mother and a Surinamese father.
 He has two daughters and a son, who he named after his former trainer Ramon Dekkers.